farlies/rsked/doc/README-RPi.md

 capable models will be unsatisfactory.
 Consult the `gqrx` or `nrsc5` development site for progress with other models such as the Pi 4.
-The `gqrx` configuration should be tailored to minimize the display features, e.g. the spectrum waterfall--none of these are needed here.
+The `gqrx` configuration should be tailored to minimize the display features, e.g. the spectrum waterfall; none of these are needed here.

 `nrsc5` is a lighter-weight alterntives to `gqrx, albeit for HD radio only.
+Its a lower CPU load and the Pi runs cooler.
+However its start up is quite slow and must be restarted every time rsked pauses or changes frequencies.

 A good antenna can improve reception.
 The ANT500 from Great Scott Gadgets works well in my installations.